-Simply put, refinancing is replacing an auto loan contract with another on the same vehicle.
+Simply put, refinancing auto loans means replacing an existing auto loan contract with another on the same vehicle.
 This is typically done to save you money on your monthly payment.
 There's no flat cost to refinance but you may face fees and charges associated with your new loan.
 These should be minimal compared to your savings though if you play your cards right.

 Next, contact your current lender and get the payoff amount on your loan.
 You're typically given what's called a 10-day payoff, which includes your loan amount and 10 days of interest charges.
 You need this information to apply with a new refinancing lender.
 You also need to know the year, make, and model of your vehicle, its mileage, and whether or not there's equity in your vehicle.
 If you're in a negative equity position, you aren't eligible to refinance your car.

 Finally, it's time to shop for the best rates and terms you can find.
 You can do this by applying for refinancing with several lenders to see which offer is right for you.
 This is called rate shopping.
 When you put in several applications for the same type of credit within a two-week period, only one hard inquiry should impact your credit score even though they all show up on your credit report.